onlytruejames/nuclearGraphics/README.md

 ## Premise

-Essentially it takes a webcam image, then turns it from OpenCV to Pillow, combines it with a GIF if you want, passes it through a filter, then puts it on a Tkinter window.
+Essentially it takes a webcam image, then turns it from OpenCV to Pillow, combines it with a GIF if you want, passes it through filters, then puts it on a Tkinter window.
+If you want the effect to be automatically changed by a DAW, send ANY keypress to MIDI through port 0.
+I might create virtual inputs in the future, it's not hard to do.

 ## More detailed flow of the program